sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/0350 - prompt.md

 ---
-title: "Advanced prompt configuration"
+title: "Advanced LLM prompt configuration"
 hidden: false
 ---

-You can configure the full prompt that Sensible inputs to a large language model (LLM).
-You can apply configurations to multiple fields in a config, and you can override them for individual fields.
+To [troubleshoot LLM extractions](doc:troubleshoot-llms), you can configure the full prompt that Sensible inputs to a large language model (LLM).
+A *full prompt* is the combination of user-author LLM prompts and additional back-end prompts.

-When you write a prompt in an LLM-based method, Sensible combines your prompt with other information to create the full prompt.
-The full prompt includes:
+In detail, when you write a prompt using an LLM-based method, Sensible creates a full prompt using the following:

 - a prompt introduction
 - "context", made up of chunks excerpted from the document and of page metadata.
 For more information about chunking configuration, see the Notes section.
-- concatenated descriptive prompts you configure in an LLM-based method, such as in the [List](doc:list-tips) or [Query Group](doc:query-group-tips) methods.
+- concatenated descriptive prompts you configure in an LLM-based method, such as in the [List](doc:list) or [Query Group](doc:query-group) methods.

-See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query Group](doc:query-group-tips) method:
+See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query Group](doc:query-group) method:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/prompt.png)